rice-apps/rice-apps.github.io/carpool/README.md

  - I have incorporated Epics and stories to the roadmap with target deadlines.

 **Roadmap (original):** What was the original roadmap?
 Having the two roadmaps side-by-side should be useful for understanding the delays.
 After the project, you can discuss what happened to the time lag.
- - The original roadmap was a running To-Do list, similar to the Wunderlist app.
+ - The original roadmap was a running To-Do list shared in googledoc, similar to the Wunderlist app.
 I found it helpful to get an understanding what was done before I was onboarded.

 ## Carpool Roadmap